 - Fatty acids.
 Adding omega-3 fatty acids to your diet may help relieve dry eye signs and symptoms.
 These are available as supplements and in foods such as flaxseed, salmon and sardines.

 - Castor oil eye drops.
 These eye drops may improve symptoms by reducing tear evaporation.

 - Acupuncture.
 Some people have seen their dry eye symptoms improve after acupuncture therapy.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-He or she may then refer you to an eye specialist (ophthalmologist).
+You're likely to start by seeing your family health care provider.
+Your provider may then refer you to an eye specialist (ophthalmologist).
 Because appointments can be brief, it's a good idea to be well prepared for your appointment.